Chivas de Guadalajara arrives on December 24 with a long list of orders for Santa

 2. Retain Alexis Vega – and renew him

-The Mexican forward is being one of the most counted jewels of the Herd squad.
+The Mexican striker is being one of the most counted jewels of the Herd’s squad.
 Rayados from Monterrey Y UANL Tigers They would be following in his footsteps in this market, however, from Chivas they ask the man with the white beard that Vega continue in the rojiblanco team, not only for this tournament, but for many years.

 3. Another signing before the start of the Clausura